decolnz/pdb-scripts/README.md

-PeeringDB Scripts
+PeeringDB Tool
 =================

-Random scripts resulting from playing around with the new [PeeringDB](https://peeringdb.com) [APIs](https://www.peeringdb.com/apidocs/)
+A small search tool resulting from playing around with the new [PeeringDB](https://peeringdb.com) [APIs](https://www.peeringdb.com/apidocs/)

 Install:
 ---------------